vladcalin/gemstone/docs/classes/gemstone.rst

     .. autoattribute:: gemstone.MicroService.max_parallel_blocking_tasks
         :annotation: = an integer representing how many parallel tasks can be executed in parallel.
 Defaults to os.cpu_count()

-    .. autoattribute:: gemstone.MicroService.api_token_header
+    .. autoattribute:: gemstone.MicroService.validation_strategies
-        :annotation: = a string representing what HTTP header will contain the API token based on which access to the private methods will be granted (or not).
+        :annotation: = a list of validation strategy objects that will try to extract the api token from various sources in order to validate the access to the private methods.
+See :ref:`token_validation` for more details.

     .. autoattribute:: gemstone.MicroService.extra_handlers
         :annotation: = A list of tuples of form (url_expression, tornado_handler) that will be added to the default